top of page

 • Search for purpose — questioning meaning, contribution, and direction

-For some, retirement overlaps with other transitions such as relocation, living abroad, or children leaving home — adding complexity to the emotional experience.
+For some, retirement overlaps with other transitions such as relocation, living abroad, or children leaving home—adding complexity to the emotional experience.

 A Space to Pause and Reflect

-Retirement can open space for reflection — not as a problem to solve, but as a process to explore.
+Retirement can open a space for reflection—not as a problem to solve, but as a process to explore.
+Some questions that may arise include:

 • What feels meaningful to me now?